-Sadly, more than 110 Australians have been killed in terrorist attacks since the 2002 Bali terrorist attacks^.
 However, the threat of terrorism shouldn’t necessarily deter you from overseas travel if you want to see the world.
 There are still millions of Australian travellers that head overseas every year and have a wonderful time without any incidents.

 This means that poor traveller health has been the cause of more deaths than anything else including natural disasters, violent crime, transport accidents and terrorism.